jstg004/blockchain_research/sidechains.md

   - a new type of group signature
   - a digital signature formed by a set of signers which has no fixed size
   - Bitcoin's blockheaders are DMMS
-    - POW has the property that anyone can contribute without enrolling
+    - Proof-of-Work (PoW) has the property that anyone can contribute without enrolling
     - contribution is weighed by computational power
       - allows for anonymous membership without risk of Sybil attack
         - Sybil attack is when 1 party joins many times - has a disproportionate input into the signature
   - DMMS could be a solution to the Byzantine Generals Problem
-  - Bitcoin's DMMS is cummulative - blocks are chained together
+  - Bitcoin's DMMS is cumulative - blocks are chained together
     - the 1st block in a chain or a chain fragment of a blockheader is a DMMS
     - computational strength of a chain = sum of strengths of the DMMS
     - the strength of Bitcoin's cumulative DMMS is directly proportional to the